 Address: 73751 Magnesia Falls Dr, Palm Desert, CA 92260, United States

 When it opened in 2011, the Palm Desert Aquatic Center was the talk of the town.
 With three pools and two water slides, this sprawling water wonderland is open year-round for family-friendly water fun.
 A visit here is one of the best activities in Palm Springs when looking to escape the heat.

 The wider complex gives you three swimming pools, numerous diving boards, several water slides, and a variety of activities designed for guests of all ages.

-You are required to wear proper swimwear attire at all times, and pool rules are strictly enforced to protect everyone.
-Children under the age of seven must be accompanied by an adult.
-If your child doesn’t know how to swim, you must supervise them at all times.
+You must always wear proper swimwear attire, and pool rules are strictly enforced to protect everyone.
+An adult must accompany children under the age of seven.
+If your child doesn’t know how to swim, you must always supervise them.